meganzhao/game-search-web/README.md

 ## Game!
-Detailed game descrition is included in README.html file.
+Detailed game description is included in README.html file.